MLX Quantization on Apple Silicon

 Memory-bound, not compute-bound

 Model compression is dominated by reading weights and computing per-tensor statistics.
-Unified memory eliminates the CPU↔GPU transfer bottleneck that plagues discrete GPU setups.
+Unified memory kills the CPU-GPU transfer bottleneck that plagues discrete GPU setups.
 The entire model is already where the compute happens.

 No gradient computation

-RAM is entirely data-free, no forward pass through the model, no loss computation, no backpropagation.
-This makes it fundamentally less demanding than calibration-based methods.
+RAM is entirely data-free.
+No forward pass, no loss computation, no backpropagation.
+That makes it fundamentally less demanding than calibration-based methods.

 Analysis-to-inference continuity